chazzka/clanekforest/clanek.md

 - [ ] TODO: Figure 4 vložit nějaká těžce separovatelná data, nejlepe tři řady.

-Figure 4 shows example dataset without any datamining or separation with three imaginary clusters.
-The question is, does the middle cluster represent anomalies or non-anomalies?
-Can we draw a line between these three clusters somehow?
-The most straightforward solution - to use moving average or MSE - is not really feasible, because anomalies tend to behave randomly.
-This means, such method could easily misbehave, e.g., mark a large portion of anomalies as non-anomalies, as shown in Figure 5.

 ####  Unsupervised Isolation Forest
 výš jsme si popsali jak funguje unsupervised separae (na naše data ne), ještě zkusíme jak funguje isolation forest na naše data